UPDATED FEB 21, 2020

 We know you trail runners out there like a solid view as you trek through rooty twists and turns.
 Well, get ready to take a journey through Loch Raven Reservoir’s Merryman Trail.
 An 8.8-mile loop up north near Towson, you’ll test your endurance and get to cruise along the water and in and out of the woods at the same time.

 Runners, lace up and follow the red brick road!
 The Inner Harbor is the go-to sightseeing spot for out-of-towners in Baltimore, but it’s also a perfect early morning 5K to take along the shops and water.
 This easy-to-follow loop is right in the center of the action of the downtown, so do be sure go during the off-touristy hours.
-It’s a whole other experience to have the harbor to yourself and fellow runners to stretch your legs.
+It’s a whole other experience to have the harbor to yourself!

 About 30 minutes from Baltimore in Ellicott City sits Centennial Park, a beautiful 337-acre outdoor oasis with plenty to see and do.
 But right now, we’re talking about running.
 So grab your sneakers and hit the 2.5-mile paved loop around the park’s pristine man-made lake.
 If you’re lucky, you may just spot a turtle sunbathing on a nearby rock as you cruise by.

 You probably know Patterson as home of the Volo City social sports leagues.
 It definitely is, but it’s also a solid place to take a light two-mile run and have a social life at the same time.
-You’ll cruise through some moderate ups and down around the perimeter of fields full of your neighbors playing boozy flag football or Ultimate Frisbee.
+You’ll cruise through some moderate ups and downs around the perimeter of fields full of your neighbors playing boozy flag football or Ultimate Frisbee.
 And if you’re looking to take an after-work jog with your pup, this is your spot.

 Hills on hills are waiting for you at Druid Hill Park’s six-plus-mile trail in North Baltimore.
 Knock out a killer 10K running past beautiful gardens and shady lawns right near the Baltimore Zoo.
 Conquer these ups and downs if you’re up for the challenge — can you feel your calves a-burnin’ yet?
 A running buddy or group runs are recommended here.